ptrpfa/TicTacToe/train-ml/README.md

 ## Multi-Linear Regression Model Training
 ### Brief Overview
 ---
-This supplementary program trains the Multi-Linear Regression model that will be used in the main Tic Tac Toe game program. <br>
-Apart from just training the regression model, this program also includes game playing functionalities for the user to play a game against the model.<br>
+This supplementary program trains the Multi-Linear Regression model that will be used in the main Tic Tac Toe game program.
+Apart from just training the regression model, this program also includes game playing functionalities for the user to play a game against the model.
 To learn more about how the move selection algorithm works, please refer to the report or view the source code directly.
 ### Training
 ---
 The multi-linear regression model is trained in two stages: